 |2012||2-stroke Win Over Andres Romero & Rory Sabbatini|

 There have been several high-profile winners of the Memorial Tournament over the years, but not many have won it multiple times.
 Tiger Woods is out on his own with five victories, with Kenny Perry next up with three wins to his name.
-Jack Nicklaus, Hale Irwin, Greg Norman and Tom Watson have all won the Memorial Tournament on two occasions.
+Jack Nicklaus, Hale Irwin, Greg Norman, Tom Watson and Patrick Cantlay have all won the Memorial Tournament on two occasions.